Reverse Charge under GST is a very important topic. There are certain goods & services which attract reverse charge. However, this is not all.

 Purchasing from Unregistered Suppliers

-Purchases upto Rs.
-5,000 per day from unregistered suppliers will not attract GST.
-In other words, there is a reverse charge on buying from unregistered dealers if you are dealing with unregistered suppliers and making payments above Rs.
+Earlier, Purchases upto Rs.
+5,000 per day from unregistered suppliers did not attract GST.
+In other words, there was a reverse charge on buying from unregistered dealers if you are dealing with unregistered suppliers and making payments above Rs.
 5,000.
+This requirement has been cancelled from 1st Feb 2019 onwards.

 ABC Ltd. is a registered company which has spent Rs.
 7,500 on purchases from a URD.
 Should it pay GST via RCM (Reverse Charge Mechanism) on Rs.
 1,500?